 To recreate it, take your plastic bottles, cut off the tops and pierce a few small holes at the bottom.
 Add gravel for extra drainage, before plant up in compost.
 The look is surprisingly effective.

-Your pretty plants don’t always need fancy planters.
-Be imaginative when finding homes for you plants – that chipped teapot or rusty may not be any good for your kitchen any more, but they’ll make fine homes for flowers and shrubs.
+Your pretty plants don't always need fancy planters, as RHS Chelsea Flower Show has well and truly proven.
+Be imaginative when finding homes for you plants – that empty golden syrup tin or tea caddy might not be any good for your kitchen any more, but it will make a beautifully nostalgic home for your flowers and shrubs.
 For free!

 Talking of colanders, due to their amazing drainage, they make great hanging baskets or strawberry planters.
 How's that for a free garden idea?
 Do remember though, they may be heavier than a standard design, so make sure your existing bracket can take the weight.